 - Let the cakes come to room temperature before serving.

-*Note: If you lack the pans or the patience for the minis, you can make a single cheesecake using an 8″ springform pan.
+*Note: If you lack the pans or the patience for the minis, you can make a single cheesecake using a 7″ springform pan.